Technology Tales

 NOTE: SAS set option OBS=0 and will continue to check statements.
 This may cause NOTE: No observations in data set.

 Those messages are a cue for you to learn to keep those hash objects and to only ever make them as large as your memory settings will allow.
 Another thing to note is that hash objects are best retained for rather fixed data volumes instead of ones that could outgrow their limits.
-There’s a certain amount of common sense in operation here but it may be that promoters of hash objects don’t mention their limitations as much as they should.
-If you want to find out more, SAS have a useful paper on their website and the their Knowledge Base has more on the error messages that you can get.
+There’s a certain amount of common sense in operation here, but it may be that promoters of hash objects don’t mention their limitations as much as they should.
+If you want to find out more, SAS has a useful paper on their website and their Knowledge Base has more on the error messages that you can get.

 Comment: